douglasgreen/outlines/science/physics/quantum_mechanics.en.md

 ## The Heisenberg Uncertainty Principle

-Explain the heisenberg uncertainty principle, while discussing the following topics:
+Explain the Heisenberg uncertainty principle, while discussing the following topics:
 * Concept and derivation
 * Uncertainty in position and momentum
 * Philosophical implications

 ## The Schrödinger Equation

-Explain the schrödinger equation, while discussing the following topics:
+Explain the Schrödinger equation, while discussing the following topics:
 * Time-dependent Schrödinger equation
 * Time-independent Schrödinger equation
 * Applications and examples